Active Substance: obinutuzumab

 What benefits of Gazyvaro have been shown in studies?

-In CLL, Gazyvaro has been shown to significantly delay the disease getting worse in patients previously untreated who had other medical conditions and were therefore ineligible for fludarabine-based therapy.
+In CLL, Gazyvaro has been shown to significantly delay the disease getting worse in previously untreated patients who had other medical conditions and were therefore ineligible for fludarabine-based therapy.
 In one main study involving 781 patients, those treated with Gazyvaro and chlorambucil lived significantly longer on average without their disease getting worse than patients treated with chlorambucil alone (26.7 months versus 11.1 months).
 Similarly, patients treated with Gazyvaro and chlorambucil lived significantly longer on average without their disease getting worse than patients treated with rituximab and chlorambucil (26.7 months versus 15.2 months).

-Gazyvaro has also been investigated in a study involving 321 patients with follicular lymphoma in whom treatment with rituximab had either not worked or had stopped working.
+Gazyvaro has also been investigated in a study involving 321 patients with FL in whom treatment with rituximab had either not worked or had stopped working.
 Patients treated with Gazyvaro and bendamustine lived significantly longer on average without their disease getting worse than patients treated with bendamustine alone (29.2 months versus 13.7 months).

 What are the risks associated with Gazyvaro?